Skip to main content

 Action Structure

-Every action has a name, description, and optional parameters:
+Every action has a name, description, and execute handler.
+Add inputSchema when the action needs arguments:

 {